Maj. Sheppard: Yeah... Kinda miss it. Although at this rate of acceleration, we'd be dead by now.

 - In Larry Niven's Known Space stories, it is often (correctly) pointed out that the crew of a starship only has to worry about inertia when they are accelerating or decelerating.
 For such times, the ships use artificial gravity to reduce the effects of high acceleration (massively high acceleration in some cases; for example, at one point in the short story "Flatlander", the starship ''Slower Than Infinity" is accelerating at nearly 200 gravities).

 - Andromeda has "GFG Lenses" (Gravity Field Generator) that reduce the ship's effective mass down to about 1 kg.
 This helps to explain the quick flip-abouts that the rather large Andromeda Ascendant seems capable of.
+It's also used by the primary weapon of the universe: Kinetic Missiles.
+When launched, their mass is reduced so as to propel them to near the speed of light, then it's restored upon impact to put the full weight of the impact to bear.

 - One episode has the Eureka Maru stuck in a mine shaft of sorts.
 They end up literally getting out and pushing the ship after reducing the ship's effective mass to almost nothing.